Gwalior campaign

-The Gwalior campaign was fought between the British and Scindia forces in Gwalior in India, December 1843.
+The Gwalior campaign was fought between the British Empire and Scindia forces in Gwalior in India, December 1843.

 Background

-The Maratha Empire had controlled most of central and northern India but fell to the British in 1818, giving the British the control over almost all of the Indian subcontinent.
-On February 7, 1843, Jankojirao Scindia II the Maharaja of Gwalior died without a direct heir, leading to succession crises and British intervention.
+The Scindia Dynasty had controlled most of central and northern India but fell to the British in 1818, giving the British the control over almost all of the Indian subcontinent.
+On February 7, 1843, Jankojirao Scindia II the Maharaja of Gwalior died without a direct heir, leaving a very large, semi-independent Gwalior army, succession disputes and court factionalism, this made British worried that the powerful Gwalior army could destabilize northern India or challenge British influence, this simultaneously led to British intervention.

 A young child named Bhagirath (later known by his regnal name Jayajirao Scindia) was appointed as the Maharaja of Gwalior with Mama Sahib being chosen as regent.
-Jankojirao's widow Tara Bai, however, came under the influence of Dada Khasgiwala, the comptroller of her household, an unscrupulous adventurer who wished to get all power into his own hands.
+Jankojirao's widow Tara Bai Scindia, came under the influence of Dada Khasgiwala, the comptroller of her household, an unscrupulous adventurer who wished to get all the power into his own hands.
 He succeeded in driving Mama Sahib from the state and became minister.
-He filled all appointments with his relatives, ending in the assemblage of large bodies of troops who threatened an attack on Sironj, where Mama Sahib was then residing.
-As it was essential to secure peace, the British Government decided to interfere.
+He filled all senior appointments with his relatives, ending in the assemblage of large bodies of troops who threatened an attack on Sironj, where Mama Sahib was then residing.
+As it was essential to secure peace, the British Government decided to intervene.

-Lord Ellenborough tried installing a regent amenable to British control, and citing instability after Jankoji's death, asked Scindia to reduced their army and infantry, but Tara Bai opposed it and did not comply.
+Lord Ellenborough tried installing a regent amenable to British control, citing instability after Jankoji's death, asked Scindias to reduced their army and infantry, but Tara Bai opposed it and did not comply.
 Lord Ellenborough then formed the Army of Exercise near Agra.
-After several attempts to negotiate failed, the British advanced in a two-pronged attack which came to be known as first battle of Gwalior.
-The British, under the command of Gen. Sir Hugh Gough clashed with Scindia forces, that were commanded by Maharaja Scindia, in two battles on the same day; 29 December 1843.
+After several attempts of negotiation failed, the British, under the command of General Sir Hugh Gough advanced in a two-pronged attack which culminated in the battles of Maharajpore and Punniar both fought on 29 December 1843.